coolsoftwaretyler/ogdenstudios.xyz/_drafts/making-a-navbar.md

 ### Bringing the markup together

-If you were to set up a Rails application, add these helper files and view partials, add controllers, routes, and views to the application, and then add `<%= render 'layouts/partials/navbar' %>` to your `app/views/layouts/application.html.erb` file, you would see the following:
+If you were to set up a Rails application and use these helpers and partials to render a page, you would see the following:

 ![Markup only navbar in sample Rails app](/img/navbar-tutorial/navbar-markup.png)